kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

 	- Rem and Perse
 		- Terse conversation, Rem said Perse had plenty of opportunities to confide in him.
 She said he wasn't ready and he's treated her rudely since then.
 		- He asked what my end goal is, I said I don't know, just to learn, the others can decide the fate of Skediwen.
 He asked what we did as Demon Lords, I likened it to feudalism, we controlled a portion of the underworld.
 He questioned if we wanted to rule again, I said I thought the demons had their turn, thought the humans should have theirs.
+		- I told him he was a dog following his leash, he said I should try harder to pull his leash.
+I wasn't.
+I was trying to make peace with him but didn't have much to work with.
-		- He asked why he should.
-Perse cried and yelled at him, said he needs us on the same side.
-Said she was sorry.
-She loves her husband and wants to find out what happened to him.
-She likes this party.
+		- He said give him a reason, Perse cried and yelled at him, said he needs us on the same side, as a team.
+He needs us, unless he intends to fight us all.
+		- I reiterated I didn't need the artifacts, he could take the others after Valdrheim, she would leave.
+I like some of the party.
+She loves her husband and wants to find out what happened to him and their son.
+Said she was sorry for everything he is going through and what she put him through.
+		- She wishes him well.
+He doesn't wish her ill will and would help, but not go into the underworld.
+Was cold, said I needed to confide in them and continue to give reason for them to trust in her.
+He'd consider it.